2019 Craft of Fiction: The Submission Series with Kim Taylor Blakemore and Jennifer Springsteen

 We've timed this series to ready you for the Willamette Writers Conference in the hopes you will pitch your well-thought-out manuscript to agents.

-Saturdays and some Sundays: May 25, June 8 & 9, 15& 16, June 22, and June 29 & 30, 2019 (Please see descriptions below) Time: both Saturday and Sunday workshops are from 10am to 12:30pm* Location: PDX Writers Studio Cost: $395 (unlike the Elements workshop, writers sign up for the entire series) Register for this workshop
+Saturdays and some Sundays: May 25, June 8 & 9, 15& 16, June 22, and June 29 & 30, 2019 (Please see descriptions and individual registration links below) Time: both Saturday and Sunday workshops are from 10am to 12:30pm* Location: PDX Writers Studio Cost: Each workshop is individually priced at $55 for one-day workshops and $110 for two-day workshops OR save yourself money and sign up for the whole series at $375!

 Dates and Descriptions: